sense-i-co/docs/docs/ADDPM-001.md

 ![](../static/img/docs/PM-001/image02.png)

+### Product Search

-4. Search for the Product for which you want to create a Process Model.
-Enter information to search for the specific product in the Search Criteria Panel.
+4. To search for the Product for which you want to create a Process Model, **enter information** to search for the specific product in the **Search Criteria Panel**.

-5. Click the Search button on the Form Bar.
+5. Click the **Search** button on the Form Bar.

 6. The system will display all Products that match the Search Criteria you have entered in the Product Catalogue.

 7. Click on the row that displays the name of the Product for which you wish to create a Process Model.

+### Create Process Model

-8. Then click the Process Model button on the Action Bar.
+8. Click the Process Model button on the Action Bar.

 ![](../static/img/docs/PM-001/image03.png)